department-of-veterans-affairs/vets-design-system-documentation/src/_components/responsivetables.md

 **Left align header and value in list view** When using list view, the header and value are stacked vertically.
 Make sure both header and value are left aligned.

 **Limit characters in headings** Column headings shouldn’t exceed 60 characters.
 Follow content guidelines on [how to abbreviate dates and time](https://design.va.gov/content-style-guide/dates-and-numbers), as well as, other [abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms)

-**Wrap instead of truncate content.** This reduces confusion in case headers start with the same word

 **Tables should have a maximum of 5 columns** Very large tables with lots of columns are difficult to use.
 This problem only gets exacerbated on mobile screens.
 Show only what users really need.